mrgenco/serverless-todo-api/README.md

 [Cloud Datastore](https://cloud.google.com/datastore) is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

-[Spring Cloud GCP](https://spring.io/projects/spring-cloud-gcp)  helps a lot while developing Google Cloud Platform (GCP) applications with Spring Framework by providing auto-configuration facilities.
+[Spring Cloud GCP](https://spring.io/projects/spring-cloud-gcp) is one of the sub projects of Spring Cloud providing tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery).
+It helped me a lot while developing Google Cloud Platform (GCP) applications with Spring Framework by providing auto-configuration facilities.

 ### Setup for local machine :